 Let me give you just a simple example of an insoluble calendar problem.
 Much is made by some that the feasts must be kept in their season.
 Brethren, that is an absolute literal impossibility in a worldwide work, because those in the southern hemisphere are always going to be out of sync with those who are in the northern hemisphere.
 When it is spring in Jerusalem in the northern hemisphere, it is fall in South Africa, New Zealand, and Australia.
 They celebrate Passover in the fall.
 Now are those in the southern hemisphere sinning every year when they keep the feast out of season?

-Now tell me, where does God designate in His word that calendrical time on earth must be measured from Jerusalem?
-He doesn't.
+Now tell me, where does God designate in His Word that calendrical time on earth must be measured from Jerusalem?
+He does not.
 That rule is not in the Bible.
 That is an assumption that the calendar makers are making.
 Now it might be what we would call a good assumption, but it is still an assumption.
-God hasn't spoken directly on that.
+God has not spoken directly on that.
 And those men who are producing these calendars—some of them anyway—know this.
 They know that God does not speak on it, because they take the liberty of moving the designation from Jerusalem to Greenwich, England International Dateline, moving it several hours away from Jerusalem on the clock.

 Then there are others who have floating datelines, the difference that differs each and every month.
 This may be sincere and well intentioned, but they are doing this on their own authority.
 They are making personal and private judgments in areas God has not given us specific command, and then trying to persuade the church to follow their lead.

 The authority for them to do that is not given in the Scriptures.
 God does not tell us precisely whether to use the actual conjunction during which the moon is not visible, and thus is dark.
-He doesn't tell us the first faint crescent.
-The Bible doesn't tell us it has to be either one or the other.
-He doesn't tell us when or where to intercalate, i.e., the 13th month, and when it must be intercalated—the cycle.
-He doesn't tell us whether to use the barley harvest in Jericho, or Dan.
+He does not tell us the first faint crescent.
+The Bible does not tell us it has to be either one or the other.
+He does not tell us when or where to intercalate, i.e., the 13th month, and when it must be intercalated—the cycle.
+He does not tell us whether to use the barley harvest in Jericho, or Dan.

-I've been shown eight different calendars, and I understand that a ninth one is in the works, all of these emanating from within the Church of God, except for one, and that's the calculated Hebrew Calendar that we have been using all of these years.
+I have been shown eight different calendars, and I understand that a ninth one is in the works, all of these emanating from within the church of God, except for one, and that is the calculated Hebrew Calendar that we have been using all of these years.
 Each one of these calendars is different in some way because the private judgments being made by the creator of the calendar put more or less weight on different biblical assumptions.
-Now what God does reveal in His word is "What advantage has the Jew?
+Now what God does reveal in His Word is "What advantage has the Jew?
 Much every way.
 Chiefly unto them were committed the oracles of God."

 Just to add to this a little bit, in Genesis 49:10 we have these prophecies regarding the children of Jacob and what they would be doing in the end time.